 Art Therapy

-At Integration Arts Therapy, we believe healing is a creative process.
+At The Art of Integration, we believe healing is a creative process.
 Art Therapy provides a space for exploration, self-expression, and emotional processing when words alone don’t suffice.
-Through various artistic mediums—including visual arts, music, movement, and drama—clients can access deeper layers of insight, regulation, and healing.

 What Is Art Therapy?

 Art Therapy integrates traditional psychotherapy with expressive arts, using creative exercises to support emotional growth and self-discovery.
 The creative process itself can foster regulation, insight, and transformation, helping clients externalize emotions and make sense of their experiences.
-By reflecting on what they create, clients often uncover new perspectives and pathways toward healing.
+By reflecting on what they create, clients often uncover new perspectives and pathways toward resolving emotions and inner conflicts and thoughts.

 Is Art Therapy Effective?